 That’s why I strive for something I call dynamic balance.
 I define dynamic balance as a “big picture” approach to life that puts a focus on longer-term thinking and can work as a framework for a healthier, happier life.
 The simple act of taking stock and making some decisions about the direction of our life can be empowering and pull us out of that stress cycle of simply reacting to life and living with guilt and “shoulds”.

 For example, if I’m training for strength, I don’t expect to be at the top of my game in endurance at the same time.
-If I’m working on a project and I have to forfeit some sleep, I’m not going to beat up on myself because I skipped breakfast or missed my meditation practice or my high-intensity workout that day.
-I find ways to put just enough effort into all the areas to prevent negative impacts while still having the space to focus on the growth edge.
+If I’m working on a project and I have to forfeit some sleep, I’m not going to beat up on myself because I had a quick (but still healthy) breakfast, missed my meditation practice or opted for a low intensity workout that day.
+I find ways to put “just enough” effort into all the areas to prevent negative impacts while still having the space to focus on the growth edge.
+I know that I can make up for the lack of attention to certain aspects over the course of a week or two and my health won’t suffer.

 That brings us to another example of “healthy” extremes.
 If someone’s physical health is suffering, or if they just want to reach a higher level of health, I think a period of extremely clean eating is mandatory.
-You just can’t correct blood sugar dysregulation or leaky gut or reduce inflammation and learn how your body responds to food while you’re eating “everything in moderation”.
-In this case, and in many others, the benefits of the extreme approach are invaluable and we’d never achieve a new level or health or performance without it.
+You just can’t correct blood sugar dysregulation, leaky gut, reduce inflammation and learn how your body responds to food while you’re eating “everything in moderation”.
+In this case, and in many others, the benefits of the extreme approach are invaluable and we’d never achieve a new level of health or performance without it.

 I also recommend that we commit time to quiet contemplation, self-exploration or growth work on a regular basis to be the happiest, healthiest person we can be.
-That might take the form of a regular meditation ritual sometimes, or it may take shape in weekend spiritual retreats, but to reach a new level of development it might be an extreme period that requires 8 hours a day spent in meditation for a period of time.
+That might take the form of a daily ritual like journalling, EFT Tapping or meditation, or it may take shape in a solo week-long retreat from the world, a social-media “fast” or a deep-dive with an energy worker or a therapist, but to reach a new level of being, we may need to embrace a period of intense focus that some may call “extreme”.

 So, how is your dynamic balance?
 Are you expecting yourself to give 100% in every area ALL the time or can you soften your approach and make a plan to push your growth edges and still work in enough of the other areas to keep yourself from stagnating or losing ground?